couchbase-examples/nodejs-quickstart/README.md

 - `CB_BUCKET` - The bucket to connect to.
 We'll use `user_profile` for this
 - `IS_CAPELLA` - `true` if you are using Capella, `false` otherwise

+**NOTE on TLS:** The connection logic in this sample app ignores mismatched certificates with the parameter `tls_verify=none`.
+While this is super helpful in streamlining the connection process for development purposes, it's not very secure and should **not** be used in production.
+To learn how to secure your connection with proper certificates, see [the Node.js TLS connection tutorial](https://developer.couchbase.com/tutorial-nodejs-tls-connection).

 ## Setup and Run The Application